In my latest DIY post on how to make a body wash for sensitive skin I wrote about toxin-free living.

-This Ayurvedic practise of swishing oil in your mouth removes toxins and bacteria.
-It promotes healthy, clean teeth, fresher breath, healthy gums and helps the body detox.
+This Ayurvedic practice of swishing oil in your mouth removes toxins and bacteria.
+It promotes healthy, clean teeth, fresh breath, healthy gums and helps the body detox.

 Coconut oil is a especially good for oil pulling due to its antibacterial, anti-parasitic, anti-fungal and antiviral properties.

 You can use regular virgin coconut oil or make your own coconut oil pulling cubes with essential oils.